Jeet-0007/Basic-of-C/README.md

 # Basic-of-C
-This is a repository where you can find some basic c coding solution
+This is a repository where you can find some basic c coding solution <br>
 Author: Jeet Dey Diploma in Cst (Second year)